ognistik/alfred-taptix/README.md

   <img width="300" src="Workflow/assets/images/image02.jpg">
 </p>

-To trust the app:
+**To trust the app:**
-1. Go to Alfred's Workflows tab
+1. Go to Alfred's Workflows tab.
-2. Find Taptix in the sidebar
+2. Find Taptix in the sidebar.
-3. Right-click and reveal the workflow in Finder
+3. Right-click and reveal the workflow in Finder.
-4. Right-click the "taptix" file and select open
+4. Right-click the "taptix" file and select open.
-5. Click "Open" in the warning dialog
+5. Click "Open" in the warning dialog.

 <p align="center">
   <img width="300" src="Workflow/assets/images/image03.jpg">